 If the agency or route that you are looking for does not exist yet in the database, don't panic, just let us know.
 Contact info can be found on the bottom of this page.

 Not every transit line is eligibile for an Eliot Deviation Index.
 There are six criteria that all routes must meet.

 1. The line must begin and end at different stops.
 No loops allowed.

 2. The line must have at least three stops.
 (The Chilmark Rule)

 3. The line must not end along the return journey to the beginning.

 - 3a.
 Lines that end with turning loops end at the midpoint of the loop.
 (The Davis Rule)

 - 3b.
-Lines must travel with two distinguishable directions (north/south, east/west, in/out).
+Lines must travel between two distinct terminals.
 (The Naugatuck Rule)

 4. The line must look like a transit line and actually make sense.
 (The Quincy Rule)

 5. The line must be a currently operating service pattern at the time of calculation.
-(Rule 5 does not apply to unofficial routes, unofficial routes are colored blue on the route listing.)
 (The Pawtucket Rule)

 Try it Yourself